cmcaine/habits/readme.md

 Assess data value:

- - How good a predictor is TT?
+ - How good a predictor is T&T?
  - Sources of truth:
    - Bus tickets sold
    - Induction loops